Towards Conditional Feature Alignment for Cross-Domain Counting: Introduction

 \section{Introduction}

 Object counting is an important task in computer vision with a wide range of real-world applications, including crowd monitoring, traffic analysis, and biomedical imaging.
-Accurate counting of objects within images or video frames is crucial for decision-making processes in various industries and research domains \cite{RN662}.
-However, in practical settings, factors such as lighting conditions, object density, and background complexity can vary dramatically across different environments.
-These variations lead to distribution shifts between training data (source domain) and deployment scenarios (target domain), posing significant challenges for object counting models \cite{gcc}.
+Accurate counting of objects within images or video frames is crucial for decision-making processes in various industries and research domains~\cite{RN662}.
+In deployment, however, the visual domain often changes: illumination, weather, camera viewpoint, background texture, object scale, and density composition may differ substantially from the training distribution.
+These changes create a cross-domain counting problem in which the model must retain counting-relevant information while adapting or generalising to unseen visual conditions~\cite{gcc}.

-To address distribution shifts, domain adaptation (DA) methods have been widely explored in machine learning.
-These methods aim to improve the generalization capabilities of models by aligning the feature distributions between source and target domains \cite{RN546,RN341}.
-In tasks like image classification and semantic segmentation, DA methods generally assume that domain shifts are task-irrelevant, meaning the shifts do not affect the core features necessary for accurate predictions \cite{RN265,RN266, RN296}.
-By focusing on learning domain-invariant features, these methods strive to maintain performance across different domains.